scandio/scandiojs/README.md

 # [Scandiojs](http://scandio.de/) - A little bit of help

+## Dive into scandio.js

+You can check out some examples after cloning scandio.js by looking at the `/example` directory.
+The `index.html` shows and executes every function-call from the `index.js` which currently covers almost every function available in scnadio.js.

+Furthermore, you can check out the *annotated source* residing in the `/docs` directory.
+It's automatically generated during the build process (`Gruntfile.js`) by [Docco](http://jashkenas.github.io/docco/).

+## Extending scandio.js

+You can easily extend scandio.js suiting your own needs using the `ß.util.mixin-fn`.
+The `test/featurerequest/src/template.js` contains an example for this.
+Testing your code is also fairly easy and already setup.
+Just have a look at the `test/featurerequest/test/template.js`.

+For further information please refer to the [CONTRIBUTING.md](https://github.com/scandio/scandiojs/blob/master/contributing.md).

 ## What you need to build scandio.js

 In order to build scandio.js, you need to have Node.js/npm latest and git 1.7 or later.